wn-doolittle/caliper-spec/caliper-spec.md

 | dateModified | DateTime | An ISO 8601 date and time value expressed with millisecond precision that describes when the [Person](#person) was last changed or modified MAY be specified.
 The value MUST be expressed using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified. | Optional |
 | extensions | Object | A map of additional attributes not defined by the model MAY be specified for a more concise representation of the [Person](#person). | Optional |

+#### Warning
+Sensors SHOULD NOT send personally identifiable information within the [Person](#person) entity without due consideration.
+This applies especially to the _name_ and _description_ properties; Sensors SHOULD NOT put personally identifiable information into these properties without due consideration.

 #### Example
 ```
 {